Prathipam/react-chat-app/README.md

-I built group chat application where the user should register/log in to interact or to see the previous history
+I built group chat application where the user should register/log in to interact

 All the messages are encrypted and stored in the database.
 Used MERN stack, socket io to create chat application.